aronk/flightschedule-business-event/README-SOLUTION.md

 - See [application architecture diagram](docs/application-architecture-medium.png) for the FSS application
 - Below are the steps for how a request flows through the system, referencing the annotated numbers in the above diagram:
     - 1. acting as a test client, curl, is used to send a HTTP request
-    - 2. to aid in testing, a controller method is used to handle the request and send it to a producer
+    - 2. to aid in testing, a [controller](src/main/java/com/aron/flightschedule/controller/FlightScheduleDataEventTestController.java) method is used to handle the request and send it to a producer
-    - 3. to aid in testing, the producer sends the message to the 'topicin' topic
+    - 3. to aid in testing, the [producer](src/main/java/com/aron/flightschedule/service/DataEventProducer.java) sends the message to the 'topicin' topic
     - 4. the 'topicin' topic is where the stream of ODS data changes can be consumed from, normally this would be populated by capturing the database changes in ODS
-    - 5. a stream listener for data changes
+    - 5. a stream [listener](src/main/java/com/aron/flightschedule/service/FlightScheduleDataEventListener.java) for data changes
-    - 6. a service to lookup existing and store new flight schedule as well as calculate the new status of the flight schedule
+    - 6. a [service](src/main/java/com/aron/flightschedule/service/FlightScheduleService.java) to lookup existing and store new flight schedule as well as calculate the new status of the flight schedule
     - 7. the flight schedule (fs) document collection storage
-    - 8. a producer of business events, currently on flight delayed is supported, sending to the 'topicout' topic
+    - 8. a [producer](src/main/java/com/aron/flightschedule/service/BusinessEventProducer.java) of business events, currently on flight delayed is supported, sending to the 'topicout' topic
     - 9. the 'topicout' topic is where the flight schedule business events can be consumed from
-    - 10. acting as a test client, a listener, is consuming from the 'topicout' topic and logging the message to the console
+    - 10. acting as a test client, a [listener](src/main/java/com/aron/flightschedule/service/FlightScheduleBusinessEventTestListener.java), is consuming from the 'topicout' topic and logging the message to the console
     - 11. acting as a test clint, curl, is used to send a HTTP request to get the status a flight schedule
-    - 12. a controller method handles the flight schedule status request and retrieves it from storage via the service and repository
+    - 12. a [controller](src/main/java/com/aron/flightschedule/controller/FlightScheduleController.java) method handles the flight schedule status request and delegates the query to the service
+    - 13. the query is handled by the [service](src/main/java/com/aron/flightschedule/service/FlightScheduleService.java) and [repository](src/main/java/com/aron/flightschedule/repository/FlightScheduleRepository.java)

 5. Docker Compose file for any external dependencies i.e. message broker and NoSQL database.
 - See the [docker compose file](docker-compose.yml)